rosell-dk/webp-express/README.md

 ## Changes in 0.12.0
 - Multisite support (!)
 - A new operation mode: "No conversion", if you do not want to use WebP Express for converting.
 Replaces the old "Just redirect" mode
-- The method by which the filename is passed to the script is now configurable.
-The "do not pass source in query string" option has been removed
+- Added capability testing of .htaccess.
+The .htaccess rules are now tailored to the capabilities on the system.
+For example, on some platforms the filename of a requested image is passed to the converter script through the query string, but on platforms that supports passing it through an environment variable, that method is used instead
+- Picturefill.js is now optional (alter html, picture tag)
+- A great bunch more!

+For more info, see the closed issues on the 0.12.0 milestone on the github repository: https://github.com/rosell-dk/webp-express/milestone/12?closed=1

 ## Changes in 0.11.0
 - Alter HTML to point to webp files (choose between picture tags or simply altering all image urls)